kyungjae-lee/website/notes/cpp-programming/smart-pointers.md

       ptr->method();
       cout << (*ptr) << endl;
   }
   // ptr will be destroyed automatically when no longer needed
   ```

+  > Smart pointers help make your code easier to read and write, and maintain with less errors.

 ### RAII - Resource Acquisition Is Initialization

-* Common idiom or pattern used in software design based on container object lifetime
+* RAII is a common idiom or design pattern in software design, based on object lifetime.
-* RAII objects are allocated on the stack
+* RAII objects are typically allocated on the stack.
-* Resource Acquisition
-  * Open a file
-  * Allocate memory
-  * Acquire a lock
-* Is Initialization
+* **Resource Acquisition** refers to actions like opening a file, allocating memory, or acquiring a lock.
-  * The resource is acquired in a constructor
+* **Is Initialization** means the resource is acquired in the constructor during object initialization.
-* Resource relinquishing
-  * Happens in the destructor
-    * Close the file
-    * Deallocate the memory
-    * Release the lock
+* Resource release happens in the destructor. (e.g., closing a file, deallocating memory, or releasing a lock.)
+* Smart pointers are examples of RAII classes because they manage memory resources following this pattern.